AlinaC71/AlinaC71/README.md

 Independent project to strengthen my understanding of OOP concepts learned during the CFG boot camp by creating a class-based Hangman game.

-### MYSQL myrecdb
+### MYSQL myrecdb database creation and recovery using .mwb and.csv files, Python mysql.connector and pandas libraries

 I expanded the project's scope developed during the CFG Data & SQL course by incorporating Python scripts (which automate the DB table creation and facilitate the creation of DB queries, stored functions and procedures).
 My initial objectives included drafting a few core tables (and relationships between them) for a database that stores information related to records used in the design office.
-Revisiting the project I realised that my original files became corrupted during the transfer when changing computers, with only a fraction of the original data in a usable state.
-Ultimately, I had to devise a strategy to recover my project.
-The db.mwb file was uncorrupted so I employed it to forward engineer the DB generating the tables and relationships.
-I finally used the mysql.connection and pandas libraries along with the os Python module to automate the reading .csv files (containing table information) into DataFrames.
+Revisiting the project I realised that my original files became corrupted during the transfer when changing computers, with only a fraction of the original data in a usable state and therefore I had to devise a strategy to recover my project.
+I employed the clean db.mwb file  to forward engineer the DB generating the tables and relationships.
+I used the mysql.connection and pandas libraries along with the os Python module to automate the reading .csv files (containing table information) into DataFrames.
+As my dbschema and .csv files were not part of the same development stage I used this opportunity as an exercise in identifying and handling missing data, errors, inconsistencies in my .csv files.